matplotlib/matplotlib/doc/users/interactive.rst

 ===================

 We recommend using IPython for an interactive shell.
-In addition to all of it's features (improved tab-completion, magics, multiline-editing, etc), it also ensures that the GUI toolkit event loop is properly integrated with the command line (see :ref:`cp_integration`).
+In addition to all of its features (improved tab-completion, magics, multiline-editing, etc), it also ensures that the GUI toolkit event loop is properly integrated with the command line (see :ref:`cp_integration`).
 To configure the integration and enable